MariaFlyAway/Project1_FYS_STK/README.md

 ### `Topographical_dataset`

-Contains all files related to exercise 1g, fitting of topographical data.
+Contains all files related to exercise 1g.
-- `Fitting_topographical_data`: fitting of data with OLS, Ridge and Lasso with cross validation and bootstrap
+- `Fitting_topographical_data`: fitting of data with OLS, Ridge and Lasso with cross validation and bootstrap.
-- `gridsearch`: implements gridsearch for finding optimal parameters for OLS, Ridge and Lasso as well as the optimal model for higher degree fits
+- `gridsearch`: implements gridsearch for finding optimal parameters for OLS, Ridge and Lasso as well as the optimal model for higher degree fits.
-- `modyfying_dataset`: Reads in the topographical data, displays it and writes it to `topographical_data.npy`
+- `modyfying_dataset`: Reads in the topographical data, displays it and writes it to `topographical_data.npy`.
-- `report_plots`: contains code for making visualizations for the report
+- `report_plots`: contains code for making visualizations for the report.

 ## License